 Master of Pagan Studies

 The Master of Pagan Studies degree fosters Pagan scholarship with study and research in the Department of Theology and Religious History.
-To earn the degree requires 48 credit hours, the equivalent of two years of full-time study.
+To earn the degree requires 48 credit hours, the equivalent of two years of full-time study, and a minimum GPA of 3.0.
 Studies include courses from each department, plus a project, intensives attendance and a thesis.

 Each of three major areas of graduate study is associated with an academic department at Cherry Hill Seminary: